 IN VIVO is an international peer-reviewed journal designed to bring together original high quality works and reviews on experimental and clinical biomedical research within the frames of physiology, pathology and disease management.

 The topics of IN VIVO include: 1.
 Experimental development and application of new diagnostic and therapeutic procedures; 2.
 Pharmacological and toxicological evaluation of new drugs, drug combinations and drug delivery systems; 3.
 Clinical trials; 4.
 Development and characterization of models of biomedical research; 5.
 Cancer diagnosis and treatment; 6.
 Immunotherapy and vaccines; 7.
 Radiotherapy, Imaging; 8.
 Tissue engineering, Regenerative medicine; 9.
-Carcinogenesis.
+Carcinogenesis, 10.
+Retrospective studies and case reports.

-IN VIVO appears online since January 2009 with the Stanford University HighWire Press.
+IN VIVO appears online since January 2009 with the HighWire Press.

 Special issues presenting the proceedings or/and abstracts of meetings, or groups of papers on topics of significant progress, will also be included in each volume.
 There is no limitation to the number of pages per issue.

-The principal aim of IN VIVO is to provide prompt publication of accepted articles, generally within 1-2 months from final acceptance.
+The principal aim of IN VIVO is to provide for the prompt publication of accepted articles, generally within 1-2 months from final acceptance.

 IN VIVO supports (a) the aims and research projects of the INTERNATIONAL INSTITUTE OF ANTICANCER RESEARCH and (b) the organization of the INTERNATIONAL CONFERENCES OF ANTICANCER RESEARCH.